-We have accounted for the \$3.8 million ERC, net of the consulting fee, for the nine months ended September 30, 2023 as other income on the Statement of Income when the Company was reasonably assured that the Company met all requirements of the ERC and the grant would be received.
-The ERC refund is not taxable; however, the credit is subject to expense disallowance rules which increased income tax expense as a discrete item by \$0.9 million, net of the consulting expense deduction, for the nine months ended September 30, 2023.
+We have The Company accounted for the \$3.8 million ERC, net of the consulting fee, for in the nine months ended September 30, 2023 first quarter of 2023 as other income on the Statement of Income when the Company was reasonably assured that the Company it met all requirements of the ERC and the grant would be received.
+The ERC refund is not taxable; however, the credit is subject to expense disallowance rules which increased income tax expense as a discrete item by \$0.9 million, \$0.9 million, net of the consulting expense deduction, for the nine three months ended September 30, 2023 March 31, 2023.

-Note 13: Subsequent Events
+Note 13: Subsequent Events Related Party Transaction

-In October 2023, the Company entered into two separate letters of intent to sell two of its company-owned or managed clinics that were part of the 10% clinics identified for sale and classified as held for sale as of September 30, 2023 for a combined total sales price of \$185,000.
-The sales are expected to close during the fourth quarter of 2023, subject to customary closing conditions.
+In October 2023, the Company entered into two separate letters

+Mr. Jefferson Gramm, Managing Partner of intent to sell two Bandera Partners LLC who is a beneficial holder of its company-owned or managed clinics that were part more than 5% of the 10% clinics identified for sale and classified as held for sale our outstanding common stock (approximately 27% as of September 30, 2023 for a combined total sales price of \$185,000.
+The sales are expected March 31, 2024) was appointed to close during the fourth quarter of 2023, subject to customary closing conditions.